wandeder/scrapper_rss/README.md

 **JSON Output:**

 In case of using `--json` argument your utility should convert the news into [JSON](https://en.wikipedia.org/wiki/JSON) format.
-You should come up with the JSON structure on you own and describe it in the README.md file for your repository or in a separate documentation file.

-For the JSON output we are looking for the standard names:
+For the JSON output we are looking for the exact names of the tags.
 But we ask for the pretty output:

 ```json
 {